 The Company has a Dividend Reinvestment and Optional Cash Purchase Plan (Plan) for its shareholders.
 The Plan is designed to provide the Company's stock at no transactional cost to its shareholders.
 Cash dividends paid to shareholders who are enrolled in the Plan plus voluntary cash deposits received are used to purchase shares either directly from the Company, from shares that become available in the open market or from the Company's previously acquired treasury stock.
-The Company has reserved 787,500 shares of its unissued common stock for issuance under the Plan.
+The Company has reserved 787,500 shares of its unissued common stock for issuance under the Plan as of December 31, 2023.
+In 2024, the Company increased the shares of its unissued common stock for issuance under the Plan by 500,000 shares for a total reserved total of 1,287,500 shares.
 Once these shares are issued, the Plan will terminate but there is no set termination date.
 Under Regulation A of the Securities Act of 1933, as amended, the Company may offer and sell up to \$20 million of eligible securities annually.
-The Company issued 38,844 shares of common stock in 2023 and 41,919 shares of common stock in 2022 directly from authorized but unissued shares of the Company, plus the Company sold 13,156 shares of treasury stock in 2023 and 14,965 shares of treasury stock in 2022 for a total of 52,000 and 56,884 shares in 2023 and 2022, respectively.
-As of December 31, 2023, there were 55,001 shares available for future issuance.
+The Company issued 25,803 shares of common stock in 2024 and 38,844 shares of common stock in 2023 directly from authorized but unissued shares of the Company, plus the Company sold 26,915 shares of treasury stock in 2024 and 13,156 shares of treasury stock in 2023 for a total of 52,718 and 52,000 shares in 2024 and 2023, respectively.
+As of December 31, 2024, there were 502,283 shares available for future issuance.